-At IntelligenceBank, we are seeing more customers use our Digital Asset Management (DAM) software not only as a front-end portal to manage assets and content compliance - but as a way to power dynamic marketing and improve their content governance through the use of our ‘Headless DAM’ feature.
+At IntelligenceBank, we’re seeing more customers use our Digital Asset Management (DAM) software not only as a front-end portal to manage assets and content compliance, but as a way to power dynamic marketing and improve their content governance through the use of our ‘headless DAM’ feature.

 For example, if you are a company with several brands or divisions and are selling the same product across multiple websites, you would not want to manually upload the exact product image and its corresponding descriptions and metadata to several different sites.
 Instead, you would dynamically distribute the same file to multiple destinations using the DAM’s CDN (Content Distribution Network) link.

 So if the product changed, you could update the image, description, and metadata once and be automatically sent to multiple locations.
 With a headless DAM in place, you save time, provide consistency and ensure only approved and compliant assets are being used across all channels.
 By centralizing how files are ultimately being distributed, you can also report on the asset’s usage, so if an image or video is underperforming, you can proactively change that as well.

 Can you have a headless and traditional DAM at the same time?

 Yes, and you should.
 Well designed DAM systems like IntelligenceBank, enable a common platform that is feature-rich for users while providing secure and high-speed access to other systems.
 Users of IntelligenceBank can define the rules and governance on assets and those rules flow to any other system that tries to access them.

 An example of this is one of IntelligenceBank’s clients who use their DAM to manage large videos.
 Internal staff are using the platform to search and view videos.
 Since the DAM is also connected to an e-commerce engine, external customers can purchase video content.
 Therefore when a sale is made, an API call is made to the DAM to fulfill the online order.